-+Action + Code + Parameter Value Returned Wait or Immediate Rewind and offline + 1 Unused 0 Immediate Write tape mark 2 Unused 0 Wait Rewind 3 Unused 0 Immediate Skip record 4 Records to skip Records not skipped Wait Backspace over record 5 Records to Records not backspaced Wait Set density and parity 6 D+P+S 0 Immediate Tape status function 7 Unused Status Immediate File characteristics 8 Unused File characteristics Immediate Rewind on CLOSE 9 Unused 0 Immediate End-of-volume (EOV) labels on CLOSE 10 Unused 0 Immediate Error condition acknowledged (only meaningful for asynchronous I/O) 11 Unused 0 Wait Extended set density 12 + Actual Density set/checked Immediate +
+Action Function Code Parameter Value Returned Wait or Immediate Rewind and offline 1 Unused 0 Immediate Write tape mark 2 Unused 0 Wait Rewind 3 Unused 0 Immediate Skip record 4 No. of records to skip No. of records not skipped Wait Backspace over record 5 No. of records to backspace No. of records not backspaced Wait Set density and parity 6 D+P+S 0 Immediate Tape status function 7 Unused Status Immediate File characteristics 8 Unused File characteristics Immediate Rewind on CLOSE 9 Unused 0 Immediate End-of-volume (EOV) labels on CLOSE 10 Unused 0 Immediate Error condition acknowl- edged (only meaningful for asynchronous I/O) 11 Unused 0 Wait Extended set density 12 Density to set /check Actual Density set /checked Immediate

-Magnetic Tape Off-line (Rewind and Off-line) Function Function code = 1 Parameter = unused Value returned = 0The OFF-LINE function causes the specified magnetic tape to be rewound and set to OFF-LINE.
-For example: $200 \ I\% = MAGTAPE(1\%, 0\%, 2\%)$ This statement rewinds and sets the magnetic tape open on internal channel 2 to OFF-LINE.
-Write Tape Mark Function Function code = 2 Parameter = unused Value returned = 0The Write Tape Mark function writes one tape mark record at the current position of the magnetic tape.
-For example: 200 I% = MAGTAPE(2%, 0%, 2%)This statement writes a tape mark on the magnetic tape that is open on internal channel 2.
-Rewind Function Function code = 3Parameter · = unused Value returned = 0The Rewind function rewinds the selected magnetic tape.
-For example: $200 \ I\% = MAGTAPE(3\%, 0\%, 2\%)$ This statement rewinds the magnetic tape open on internal channel 2.
+Table 2-6: MAGTAPE Function Summar Table 2-6: MAGTAPE Function Summary ------------------------------------ ------------ --------- ---------- ---------

+2.9.1 Off-line (Rewind and Off-line) Function

+Function code = 1 Parameter = unused Value returned = 0

+The OFF-LINE function causes the specified magnetic tape to be rewound and set to OFF-LINE.
+For example:

+200 I% = MAGTAPE(1%,0%,2%)

+This statement rewinds and sets the magnetic tape open on internal channel 2 to OFF-LINE.

+2.9.2 Write Tape Mark Function

+Function code = 2 Parameter = unused Value returned = 0

+The Write Tape Mark function writes one tape mark record at the current position of the magnetic tape.
+For example:

+200 I% = MAGTAPE(2%,0%,2%)

+This statement writes a tape mark on the magnetic tape that is open on internal channel 2.

+2.9.3 Rewind Function

+Function code= 3Parameter= unusedValue returned= 0

+The Rewind function rewinds the selected magnetic tape.
+For example:

+200 I% = MAGTAPE (3%, 0%, 2%)

+This statement rewinds the magnetic tape open on internal channel 2.
 (This function does not cause the tape to be set to OFF-LINE.)

-Skip Record Function
+2.9.4 Skip Record Function

-Function code = 4 Parameter = number of records to skip (1 to 32767) Value returned = number of records not skipped (0 unless the system finds a tape mark)
+Function code = 4 Parameter = number of records to skip (0 to 32767) Value returned = number of records or tape marks not skipped (0 unless the system finds a tape mark)

 The Skip Record function advances the tape.
+If you set the parameter to any number in the range 1 to 32767, the function advances the tape by records.
 The tape continues to advance until either the specified number of records is skipped, in which case the value returned by the function is 0, or a tape mark is encountered, in which case the value returned is the specified number of records to skip minus the number actually skipped.
 (The system counts the tape mark as a record skipped.)
 For example, to skip from the current tape position to just past the next tape mark, use the function:

-200 I% = MAGTAPE(4%, 32767%, 2%)
+200 I% = MAGTAPE (4%, 32767%, 2%)